TNolan01/Cold_Store/README.md

 <ul>
 <li>Now the program looks for details of the product entering the room.
 The user enters the quantity of the product entering the room every 24 hours and the entry temperature of that product.</li>
 <li>The user then must confirm if the room has people working in it, yes or no. If the user submits 'yes' then they will be asked to enter the number of people.</li>
-<li>Next, the program asks for an approximation for the number of door openings in a 24 hour period.</li>
+<li>Next, the program asks for an approximation for the number of door openings in a 24-hour period.</li>
 </ul>
 <br>
 <p align ="center">
 <img title="step4" alt="screen shot of step 4 screen" src="images/readme_images/step4.png"></p>
 <br>
 <ul>
-<li>Once all details are entered the program returns an refrigeration duty loading in kilowatts based on the entered data.
-The program also creates a Google Sheet with the key data entered and the calculations made.</li>
+<li>Once all details are entered the program returns a refrigeration duty loading in kilowatts based on the entered data.
+The program also updates a Google Sheet with the key data entered and the calculations made during the process.</li>
 </ul>
 <p align ="center">
 <img title="step5" alt="screen shot of step 5 screen" src="images/readme_images/step5.png"></p>
 <br>
-<span style="color: orange">Image of Google Sheet:</span>
+<span style="color: orange">Sample image of Google Sheet:</span>
 <br>

 ![google_sheet](/images/readme_images/google_sheet.png)